-Ganglion cysts are non-malignant tumour-like cystic lesions that occur in association with musculoskeletal structures 6.
+Ganglion cysts are non-malignant cystic masses that occur in association with musculoskeletal structures 6.
 They are sometimes also simply referred to as ganglia or a ganglion, but should not be confused with the anatomical term ganglion.

-As a crude over generalisation, they can be considered to most commonly occur in young women (especially in and around the hand).
+They occur more commonly in young women (especially in and around the hand) 7.

-They can cause a myriad of symptoms dependant on location and these are best discussed under location specific sub sites.
+They can cause a myriad of symptoms dependant on location due to mass effect on adjacen structures, and these are best discussed under location specific sub sites.

 They can occur within muscles, menisci and tendons (intratendidinous ganglion cysts 6).